chrisgrieser/nvim-rip-substitute/README.md

 " Substitute in entire file.
 Prefills the cursorword.
 :RipSubstitute

-" Substitute in the line range of the visual selection.
+" Substitute in line range of the visual selection.
 :'<,'>RipSubstitute

-" Substitute in the given range (in this case: current line to end of file) :.,$ RipSubstitute
+" Substitute in given range (in this case: current line to end of file).
+:.,$ RipSubstitute
 ```